iKoruna is a now-defunct electronic payment system

 iKoruna was a semi-popular payment method that allowed users to complete online transactions and money transfers.
 In other words, it was another e-wallet service.
 Based in Prague, iKoruna serviced millions of customers while specializing in international transactions, including sportsbook deposits and payouts.
 While they were never the most used service out there, they did make a name for themselves thanks to the swiftness and ease with which they could complete currency conversions.
 While no longer operational, it’s useful to know the ins and outs of how it worked, along with potential alternatives.
 That’s what we’ll cover here.

-Our deep dive into iKoruna betting will include all of the following:
+Our deep dive into iKoruna betting sites will include all of the following:

 iKoruna worked essentially like any other e-wallet.
 You would create an account, deposit money into it and then use iKoruna as an intermediary to complete transactions all over the world—just as you would with Skrill, Neteller, PayPal, etc.

 Unlike other e-wallets, iKoruna did specialize in currency conversion.
 There would be a small fee, but you could transfer euros into a United States bank account without much of an issue.
 Other services either charged much more for currency conversions or just wouldn’t do them because they only operated within a specific territory.

 Signing up with iKoruna didn’t require you to enter payment information, but you needed it if you were going to send or receive money.
 You could deposit funds into your account using credit cards, bank accounts, wire transfers and even prepaid cards.
 That money could then be sent to just about anywhere or anyone in the world.